Preventing Sudden Cardiac Arrest In Young Athletes

 If the answer is “yes” to any of these questions, then a consultation with a pediatric cardiologist or a cardiologist trained to evaluate specifically for sports-related cardiac issues is recommended.

-For those who want to have an additional layer of assurance, an ECG and echocardiogram can be obtained to exclude some of the more common causes of sudden cardiac arrest.
+For those who want to have an additional layer of assurance, an ECG and echocardiogram can be obtained to identify some of the more common causes of sudden cardiac arrest.
 This testing should be done by a pediatric cardiologist or specially trained adult cardiologist to ensure that the testing is accurate.
 A pediatric echocardiogram involves comprehensive imaging that is often not included in a routine echocardiogram performed on an adult.

 Frequently Asked Questions

-1. What is included in a cardiac sports screening?
+1.What is included in a cardiac sports screening?

 2. Who is eligible for the screening?